middletemplelibrary/A-Gentlemans-Library/README.md

 Gaudenzio theory that the scrolls were fakes was proved correct in 1700, (45 years after Curzio’s death) when a Tuscan artist, noticed that the paper which the texts were written on bore the watermark of the state paper factory in Colle di Val d’Elsa.

 <param ve-image
-      label="Heinrich Ernst and Paganino Gaudenzio, <cite>Ad antiquitates Etruscas quas Volaterrae nuper dederunt observationes, in quibus disquisitionis astronomicae de etruscarum antiquitatum fragmentis auctor quoque notatur</cite>, 1639.
+      label="Heinrich Ernst and Paganino Gaudenzio, 'Ad antiquitates Etruscas quas Volaterrae nuper dederunt observationes, in quibus disquisitionis astronomicae de etruscarum antiquitatum fragmentis auctor quoque notatur', 1639.
 Photo: Harpreet Dhillon" url="https://github.com/user-attachments/assets/c604e4de-9108-4708-9d34-00c8e6cfb028">

 ## 11. Map of Volterra from Curzio Inghirami’s <cite>Ethruscarum Antiquitatum Fragmenta</cite>, 1636
 The Inghirami family home, Villa Scornello can be found towards the bottom left of the map (Labelled number one).
 The house stood on a hill south of the Etruscan city, Volterra.
-<br><br>

 <param ve-image
-      label="Image: Archive.org "
-      url="https://github.com/user-attachments/assets/7324fee2-9a20-4ccd-9f67-36a85636899e">
+      label="Map of Volterra from Curzio Inghirami’s Ethruscarum Antiquitatum Fragmenta, 1636 (image courtesy of Archive.org)." url="https://github.com/user-attachments/assets/7324fee2-9a20-4ccd-9f67-36a85636899e">

 ## 12. History
 Chronicles represent one of the earliest forms of history books, and until the late 16th century the “chronicle seemed to the English writer to be the most appropriate, indeed the only available vehicle for a narrative representation of the past,” according to D.R.
 Woolf’s article <cite>Genre into Artifact</cite>.
 Detailed and told with a linear timeline, chronicles provided information of key events; although the creator’s biases, including religious viewpoints, influenced the interpretation of events.
 There was also a tendency to embellish, since these were not always first-hand accounts, leading to inaccuracies.
 <br><br>
 By the time of the seventeenth century the structure of the chronicle became unfashionable.
 The format was cumbersome and expensive to keep up to date.
 New genres arose, such as almanacs and calendars, which were better suited to keeping news of current events.
 The rigid structure of chronicles also gave way to the Renaissance humanism movement, which meant historiographies were less influenced by divinity and more affected by the human experience.
 Books placed more emphasis on politics and battles, with analysis and an expectation to learn from these past events.

 <param ve-image
-      label="Image Raphael Holinshed’s Chronicles of England, Scotlande, and Irelande.
+      label="Image Raphael Holinshed’s 'Chronicles of England, Scotlande, and Irelande'.
 1577.
 Internet Archive ‎CC0" url="https://github.com/user-attachments/assets/7410f5f0-fa07-4b53-affd-a5a49dbf0a3f">

-## 13. <cite>The Annales of England : faithfully collected out of the most autenticall authors, records , and other monuments of antiquitie, from the first inhabitation untill this present yeere 1592</cite> / by John Stow
+## 13. <cite>The Annales of England : faithfully collected out of the most autenticall authors, records , and other monuments of antiquitie, from the first inhabitation untill this present yeere 1592</cite> by John Stow
-This work is a revised edition of <cite>The Chronicles of England</cite> (1580), by English historian John Stow.
-Subsequent longer editions of the <cite>Annales</cite> followed (five in total), with the 1605 version being the last Stow worked on before his death.
+This work is a revised edition of <cite>The Chronicles of England (1580)</cite>, by English historian John Stow.
+Subsequent longer editions of the Annales followed (five in total), with the 1605 version being the last Stow worked on before his death.
 Chronicler Edmund Howes would continue the work of his predecessor.
 <br><br>
 Despite the rising opinion chronicles were an antiquated style of recording history, <cite>The Annales</cite> still enjoyed a high level of readership at a time when literacy rates were improving.
 Stow also began publishing abridgments of the chronicles, with the shorter accounts of historical writings being cheaper to produce.
 <br><br>